erwstout/ginger/readme.md

 There are three ways to install Ginger.

 1. Clone the repository or download the files to your project
-2. Install via bower using `bower install ginger --save`
+2. Install via bower using `bower install ginger-grid --save`
 3. Install via npm using `npm install ginger-grid --save`

 A fourth option is downloading the latest version of Ginger and including `ginger.min.css`